 Many businesses have been waiting patiently to reopen and return to normality.

-The government however has urged businesses and members of the public to return to normal gradually and exercise caution.
+As Scotland and Wales join England in removing most restrictions, the government continues to urge businesses and members of the public to return to normal gradually and exercise caution.
 This may mean continuing to wear masks in very crowded public places, utilising the NHS app to display vaccination or test records, or behaving sensibly when distancing from each other.

 As there will be undoubtedly be ongoing impacts on your business despite restrictions being lifted, we have developed an updated version of our reopening guide covering all the latest guidance which you can access and download below.